tytydraco/yessleep/out/My_sister_was_abducted_by_a_podcast_host.md

 Turns out, the psycho I met has quite the online presence.
 One of his videos showed up on YouTube about a week ago, gave me a right old headache, and I had to turn it off.
-But now, call it “the algorithm” or whatever you wanna attribute it to, but damn near every night I’ve fallen asleep, I’ve woken up to a podcast playing on my Amazon Alexa, and his typical, friendly facade talking through the little speaker.
+But now, call it “the algorithm” or whatever you wanna attribute it to, but damn near every night I’ve fallen asleep, I’ve woken up to a podcast playing on my Sonos, and his typical, friendly facade talking through the little speaker.
 You bet I had to get rid of that shit, and I suggest you do too, or you might not wake up, and if you do, who knows what you’re gonna wake up as.